HENoX1/henox-atmrobbery/README.md

-It is compatible with the new QB infrastructure.
+It is compatible with the new QB infrastructure and QB-Dispatch.

 -- Installition --